abhinavs/abhinavs.github.io/_posts/2020-11-01-narrative-chasm.md

 The biggest trouble happens when everybody in the company starts believing that narrative as reality.
 Mid-level managers and employees fall for this more given they hear it regularly in pep-talks.
 Companies become over-confident, underestimate the challenges they face, neglect org culture, forget about customer experience, build unnecessary & complex features, and get into mega-hiring spree.

-This lack of self-awareness and humility prevents them from realizing the story of their narrative.
-They fail to achieve their true potential.
+This lack of self-awareness and humility prevents them from achieving their real potential.

 This is a **chasm** that even most of the successful companies never cross.
+They never become truly glorious.